Depression Assessment Interactive Interpreter

 What is the QIDS-SR's role in the STAR*D trial?

-The STARD trial (Sequenced Treatment Alternatives to Relieve Depression) was the largest effectiveness study of antidepressant treatment ever conducted, enrolling over 4,000 adults with non-psychotic major depression across primary care and psychiatric outpatient settings.
+The STARD trial (Sequenced Treatment Alternatives to Relieve Depression) was the largest effectiveness study of antidepressant treatment ever conducted, enrolling over 2,800 adults with non-psychotic major depression across primary care and psychiatric outpatient settings.
 The QIDS-SR was the primary self-report outcome measure used throughout STARD, allowing patients to track their own symptom trajectories between clinician visits.
-STAR*D established benchmarks for depression remission (typically QIDS-SR ≤5) and response (≥50% reduction), and its findings (including the low rate of remission with a single treatment step) shaped contemporary understanding of treatment-resistant depression and the need for systematic measurement-based care.
+STAR*D defined remission as a QIDS-SR score ≤5 and treatment response as a ≥50% reduction from baseline (Trivedi et al., 2006).
+Its findings shaped contemporary understanding of treatment-resistant depression and the need for systematic measurement-based care.

 Does HiBoop support the QIDS-SR?